adammathieson/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+  a.1: RDBMS is the most commonly used type of database; data is stored in a table grouped in rows and columns.
+SQL is the standard language for managing the data within the database.
+A set of core commands supported by nearly every database.

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+  a.2: In the event of duplicate or similar records, the primary key acts as a unique identifier for each table entry.

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.

+  a.3: Foreign key

-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.

+  a.4: A third table.
+When data on two tables can reference different instances of data from each table.

 ## Project Set Up